Radiergummi/yokto/README.md

 ###How yokto works
 yokto is completely route based.
-That means, all requests get passed to yoktos router.php which checks the URI against a set of statically defined routes.
+That means, all requests get passed to yoktos router.php which checks the URI against all files in the content directory, aswell as a set of statically defined routes.
 Now we know what the client requests and can deliver content stored for a given route.